bacpop/beebop-k8s/README.md

 ### Running

-Run `./start-k8s <env>` to run the shiny server in k8s.
+Run `./start-k8s <env>` to run the beebop in k8s.
 You will need your github access token, as vault access is needed for secrets.

 ### Updating deployment